 Like, what is what you are doing beneficial in any way to the efforts to stop this conflict?

-That are so obsessed with their football team that they feel the vitriol and the love so intensely that they forget about, yo, this whole league could end tomorrow.
+It's like people that are so obsessed with their football team that feel the vitriol and the love so intensely that they forget about, yo, this whole league could end tomorrow.

 Like, your games mean nothing in the big grand scheme of things.